braid-org/braidjs/braidify/readme.md

 ### Purpose

-Just as Braid is "a few simple extensions to HTTP" that add synchronization, the `braidify` library is "a few simple extensions to HTTP libraries" that add synchronization to your HTTP code.
+Whereas [Braid](https://braid.org) is *"a few simple extensions to HTTP that add synchronization"*; the `braidify` library is *"a few simple extensions to HTTP libraries that add synchronization"*.

-Supports the following HTTP libraries:
+Braidify currently supports Braid in the following libraries:

 ```javascript
 require('braidify').fetch     // Browser fetch() API and require('node-fetch')